PathologyDataScience/HistomicsML2/docs/data-format.rst

 where \t is a tab character and <boundary points> are formatted as: x1,y1 x2,y2 x3,y3 ... xN,yN (with spaces between coordinate pairs)

-One line from the sample data boundaries file (GBM-boundaries.txt):
+One line from the sample data boundaries file (BRCA-boundaries.txt):

 .. code-block:: bash